swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// If `capacity < n`, then this operation reallocates the {rigid|unique} array's
   /// storage to grow it; on return, the array's capacity becomes `n`.
   /// Otherwise the array is left as is.
   ///
+  /// - Parameter n: The requested number of elements to store.
+  ///
   /// - Complexity: O(`count`)
   public mutating func reserveCapacity(_ n: Int)